WhatMeWorry/pages/Miscellaneous/move_semantics.md

 #### Vector Move

 ![vector4 image](https://github.com/WhatMeWorry/pages/blob/master/Miscellaneous/vector4.png)

-To move a vector, just copy the 3 pointer vector, which of the new vector will identically point to the array.
+To move a vector, just copy the 3 pointer vector, which will automatically point to the array.
 That is all move semantics is.

 ![vector5 image](https://github.com/WhatMeWorry/pages/blob/master/Miscellaneous/vector5.png)